 Bringing character to unexpected places

-The dining or living room are common places to hang plates to add sophistication and interest to your walls, but how about in your bedroom or on your deck or patio?
+The dining or living room are common places to hang plates to add interest to your walls, but how about in your bedroom or on your deck or patio?
 You can also start up a collection of decorative plates to give any corner of your home an eclectic feel.

 In Andalusia—Southern Spain—as well as in Morocco, decorative ceramic plates are used alongside hanging plants to decorate beautiful large patios.
 They create spaces that make you want to pull up a chair and relax for hours.